semrush/intergalactic/website/docs/components/button/button.md

 @## Usage in UX/UI

 - Try to have one call-to-action button on the page in the modal window. _For example, one green button._
-- We recommend you do not disable CTA, even if something went wrong (especially in filters and modal windows with a single CTA).
+- We recommend you don’t disable CTA, even if something went wrong (especially in filters and modal windows with a single CTA).
 User needs to understand that the product/service is working.
 When user clicks on the button, add a message about the error or what user needs to do in this case.
 - If you can't do without a button in the disabled state, be sure to include a tooltip for it explaining why the primary action is disabled.
 - If there are a lot of actions in your interface, first of all set your priorities.
 Place controls in your interface according to the [visual loudness scale](/core-principles/visual-loudness-scale/) guide.
 Use inactive "quiet" buttons in the interface.
 Don't "shout" at the user with your interface, let them work with your product in visual "silence" and comfort.